 In the next 2 years, PoP Moves will:

 - explicitly address issues of race and social justice in our 2021 annual conference, building on the success of our 2019 conference, Moving Beyond Coloniality;

 Starting immediately and as an ongoing process, PoP Moves will:

-- identify and break down barriers to the participation in our conferences and committees of people identifying as BIPOC, LGBTQIA+, casualised faculty, creative practitioners, non-English-speaking, differently-abled, and other marginalised groups, building on our Addressing (Im)mobilities programme;
+- identify and break down barriers to the participation in our conferences and committees of people identifying as BIPOC, LGBTQIA+, casualised faculty, creative practitioners, non-English-speaking, migrants, differently-abled, and other marginalised groups, building on our Addressing (Im)mobilities programme;

 - reflect deeply on the internal structures, processes and institutional culture(s) of PoP Moves as a network and of each of its decentred nodes, to ensure that anti-racism is embedded throughout;